-Ligue 1 is the top-tier professional football league in France.
-Governed by the Ligue de Football Professionnel, it features 18 clubs competing in a promotion and relegation system with Ligue 2.
-The season spans from August to May, with each team playing 34 matches against every other team, both home and away.
-Matches primarily occur on weekends, with occasional weekday evening games.
-There is a two week break in play over the Christmas period.
+Ligue 1 is the top professional football league in France, managed by the Ligue de Football Professionnel.
+Currently featuring 18 clubs, it operates on a promotion and relegation system with Ligue 2.
+The season spans from August to May, with each team playing 34 matches in a double round-robin format.
+Games are typically scheduled for Saturdays and Sundays, with occasional weekday evening matches.
+There's a two-week break around Christmas and New Year.

-Until 1929, the first division of French football was contested through an amateur league.
+In 1929, the first division of French football was contested through an amateur league run by the USFSA.

-In July 1930, the National Council of the French Football Federation (FFF) voted in favor of adopting professionalism.
+In July 1930, the National Council of the French Football Federation (FFF) voted in favor of adopting professionalism in French football.

 In September 1932, Ligue 1 was inaugurated under the name National.